 An ADHD Drug holiday, they call it.
 As if stopping to take ADHD medications guarantees a fun, freedom-filled break from tedious routine.

-My friend John decided to not take his stimulant medication on a recent trip to Hawaii.
+On a recent trip to Hawaii, my friend John decided to not take his stimulant medication.
+After all, he was on vacation!
 Only after he arrived home did he realize: “I way overdid it in the souvenir stores.”
-Some might view this as “obsessive” shopping.
-But many folks with ADHD recognize it as “no brakes.”
-It can manifest in so many ways.
+Now, to outside observers, this might seem “obsessive” shopping.
+But to the ADHD-savvy among us, we recognize it as “no brakes.”

 For example, we might assume that “neat freaks” or “obsessional housecleaners” have Obsessive-Compulsive Disorder (OCD).
-But when it comes to diagnoses, there are many look-alikes.
+When it comes to diagnoses, though, be on alert for look-alikes.
 You might be surprised at the many ways in which ADHD can camouflage itself as something else—depression, anxiety, OCD, and much more.

 By Katy Rollins